 THEY REMEMBER EVERYTHING!

 Meanwhile, can I just say this?
 I’ve given birth to three children in this lifetime.
 First, my Christian, “the other pea in my pod“.
 It’s no secret to the handful of people who know us well that we are one in the same.
 Born into similar worlds of contingent based relationships where our overall human value was merely as good as we could ever be.
-No deeds, words, behaviors or actions were ever quite good enough for anything permanent or “unconditional”, and forgiveness and grace were granted under no circumstance.
+No deeds, words, behaviors, or actions were ever quite good enough for anything permanent or “unconditional”, and forgiveness and grace were granted under no circumstance.
 We have the same shattered hearts and the same missing pieces.
-We heard virtually the same words, narratives and explicatives from our fathers over and over and over again, creating sick, dark, lonely chasms so deeply engrained within each of our souls it’s barely even fathomable.
+We heard virtually the same words, narratives and explicatives from our fathers repeatedly, creating sick, dark, lonely chasms so deeply engrained within each of our souls it’s barely even fathomable.
 On the surface?
-Both Christian and I appeared to have it all and to have been given everything we could have needed for success in our seemingly picture perfect childhoods and adolescences.
+Both Christian and I appeared to have it all and to have been given everything we could have needed for success in our seemingly picture-perfect childhoods and adolescences.
 If only.
 It’s not as easy as you would think to get out there and fly with burnt and mangled wings.
 But I digress.

-Next there was the little one who passed go, but never collected the $200 before her tiny little feet hit the board, 15 years ago this Friday actually.
+Next, there was the little one who passed go, but never collected the $200 before her tiny little feet hit the board, 15 years ago this Friday actually.
 Gina Marie was both the greatest gift and greatest tragedy of my life, wrapped softly in a yellow blanket and sent back Home in angel’s wings.
-But even with an often daily struggle with the hole in my heart that belongs to her, I must admit that there have been days that I’ve thanked God that He took her out of here before the pain and struggle of simply “existing” became her any longer then the few short hours she spent here.
+But even with an often-daily struggle with the hole in my heart that belongs to her, I must admit that there have been days that I’ve thanked God that He took her out of here before the pain and struggle of simply “existing” became her any longer than the few short hours she spent here.